-SMSTS Course Content
+Is the SMSTS Course Accredited?

-The main focus of the SMSTS course will be risk assessment and to learn how to work and manage following the regulations stipulated by the Health and Safety at Work Act.
-Topics which are covered during the five day training include planning organising monitoring controlling and administering:
+The main focus of the Site Management Safety Training Scheme content will be risk assessment.
+The syllabus focuses on learning how to work and manage following the regulations which are stipulated by the Health and Safety at Work Act.
+Topics which are covered include planning, organising, monitoring, controlling and administering:

 - Health & Safety at Work Act